febeling/Resort/README.md

 Sorting from a keyPath would be a very straightforward thing to do, if it weren't for the edge cases.
-This library deals with nil and NSNull values.
-It uses a pragmatic default and considers them always less.
-But if that's not what you need you can specify that `nil` should always be treated as more.
+This library deals with nil and NSNull values and offers special handling of those, like always-less and always-greater comparison.
+It uses always-less as a pragmatic default.
+But if that's not what you need you can specify that `nil` should always be treated as greater.
 Or you might want to fail fast and throw an exception.

-Order is defined for the classes in Foundation that support it
-already: `NSString`, `NSDate`, `NSNumber`, `NSIndexPath`, as well as their subclasses, e.g. NSMutableString and NSDecimalNumber.
+Order is defined for the classes in Foundation that support it already via `compare:` methods: `NSString`, `NSDate`, `NSNumber`, `NSIndexPath`, as well as their subclasses, e.g. `NSMutableString` and `NSDecimalNumber`.

 In other cases, the comparator just performs the ordering on the `-description` of the object.